Wrinkle Reduction In-depth

 BOTOX® Procedure Details

 BOTOX® Cosmetic injection is a straight forward procedure.
-Dr. Tong will first confirm that you are a candidate for the procedure.
+Toronto plastic surgeon Lawrence Tong, MD will first confirm that you are a candidate for the procedure.
 You will be asked to create the lines by frowning, squinting, or raising the brows.
 A number of small injections with a very small needle are placed strategically, customized to your anatomy.
 The actual procedure lasts less than 5 minutes, and you can go back to your normal activities.

 Recovery after BOTOX®